jt-lanl/cov-voc/README.md

 codon-aligned DNA sequences from which the amino-acid sequences were derived, and it then re-aligns the DNA sequences to be consistent with their newly-aligned amino-acid sequence counterpargs.

+## MKTABLE, MUTISL

+These are specialized routines that are used in the creation of the tables that appear in the LANL corner of the GISAID website.

 # SOME USEFUL LIBRARIES

 ### readseq/sequtil